 GASB 68 assumes the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
 All contributions to date have come solely from these employers (which also includes costs paid in the form of withholdings from employees).
 State statute requires the pension plans to amortize unfunded liabilities within 30 years.
 If the amortization period exceeds 30 years, each pension plan's board must propose corrective action to the State legislature.
 Any resulting legislative change to benefits or funding could significantly affect the net pension liability.
 Resulting adjustments to the net pension liability would be effective when the changes are legally enforceable.
+The Ohio Revised Code permits but does not require the retirement systems to provide healthcare to eligible benefit recipients.

-The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability.
+The proportionate share of each plan's unfunded benefits is presented as a net pension asset or a long-term net pension liability.
 Any liability for the contractually-required pension contribution outstanding at the end of the year is included in accrued liabilities.